 Stick to Greek Yogurt or Coconut Yogurt.

-These cinnamon rolls should be eaten fresh, or within a day.
-If you plan on eating them over 2-6 days, they need to be stored in the fridge.
+- To store: These cinnamon rolls should be eaten fresh, or within a day.
+If you plan on eating them over 2-6 days, they need to be stored in the refrigerator.
 Cover them in plastic wrap or keep them in a sealable container.

 - Preheat the oven to 180C/350F.
 Line a large, shallow tray with parchment paper.